Corinna Luce is a London-based photographer and artist, experimenting with photography, collages and painting techniques.

 Her career began as a fashion and commercial photographer and carried on till the beginning of the Covid pandemic.
 Following the pic of that worldwide felt experience and a profound transformative process of deconstruction of the self, she redirected her interest toward major issues like climate change, and human and civil rights.

-Through photography and art practices Corinna hope to be able to picture common issues and proposed solutions to a defective system that requires to be brought back to natural rhythms in order to guarantee a continuous, balanced and worthwhile existence.
+Through photography and art practices Corinna aims at picturing common issues and proposed solutions to a defective system that requires to be brought back to natural rhythms in order to guarantee a continuous, balanced and worthwhile existence.